jleibowitz-lacpw/presentations/README.md

 Technical deep-dives and concept explorations covering DevOps, SRE, cybersecurity, and modern infrastructure practices.
-Generally meant to be rendered with a markdown presentation tool like Marp or Slidev.
+Generally meant to be rendered with a markdown presentation tool like [Marp](https://marp.app) or [Slidev](https://sli.dev).
 I'll note one versus the other or even expore the text presentation ecosystem.

 ## What's This?
 Presentation materials designed for "Office Hours" discussions—structured, shareable formats that make complex topics accessible.
-Built with [Marp](https://marp.app/) because Markdown beats PowerPoint every time.
+Built with plaintext because Markdown beats PowerPoint every time.

 ## Why This Matters
 - **Bridge the gap** between traditional IT and modern practices